 The Department of Fish and Wildlife Conservation aims to be a center of academic excellence in conservation management, fisheries and wildlife sciences, and aquaculture by providing quality programs in research, teaching, and engagement that will enhance fisheries and wildlife resource management at state, national, and international levels.

-- Kathleen Alexander receives 2013 Alumni Award for Excellence in International Outreach
+- Alexander receives 2015 Alumni Award for Excellence in International Research

 Watch a video about the hellbender.